yakkomajuri/yakkomajuri.github.io/pages/blog/dd2-thread-pool.md

 That's exactly what the buffer does!

 So we were doing something our thread pool recommended against.
 That probably was it.
 But we did this across the board!
-How come this error didn't happen on Cloud but happened on self-hosted.
+How come this error didn't happen on Cloud but happened on self-hosted instances?

 As it turns out, the error _did_ happen on Cloud, but very infrequently.
 It was also merged in with other legitimate timeouts on Sentry, which made it hard to spot.